LisaMcGautier/READMEgenerator/assignmentREADME.md

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

+8/21

+Watched the instructor demonstration to create the list of questions in a txt document.

+Created exampleREADME.md from instructor demonstration to understand format of assignment objective.

+Used inquirer.prompt method to generate questions in the CLI and collect user input.

+Created userinfo.txt using JSON.stringify to store user input.

+8/23